Little Saigon, Orange County: Layout and services

 In Orange County, Little Saigon is now a wide, spread-out community dotted with a myriad of suburban-style strip malls containing a mixture of Vietnamese and Chinese Vietnamese businesses.
 It is located southwest of Disneyland between the State Route 22 and Interstate 405.
 The main focus of Little Saigon is the Bolsa Avenue center (where Asian Garden Mall and Little Saigon Plaza are considered the heart), which runs through Westminster.
 The street was officially designated Little Saigon by the city council of Westminster in the late 1980s.
 The borders of Little Saigon can be considered to be Trask and McFadden on the north and south and Euclid and Magnolia on the east and west, respectively.
 About three-quarters of the population in this area are Vietnamese.

 It is lined with numerous huge shopping centers and strip malls.
 There are approximately 200 restaurants in the area of Little Saigon and spilling over to Garden Grove, Fountain Valley, Santa Ana and Huntington Beach.
 As with many other Vietnamese American communities, competing mom-and-pop restaurants that serve Vietnamese cuisine, especially phở, are abundant.
 Restaurants serving Chinese cuisines such as Teochew and Cantonese are also available but in smaller numbers.
-Little Saigon has seen a surge in coffee shops "Quan Ca-Fe" which are the equivalent to American coffee shops, where Vietnamese men go to spend time with male friends and drink coffee.
+Little Saigon has seen a surge in coffee shops "Quán Café" which are the equivalent to American coffee shops, where Vietnamese men go to spend time with male friends and drink coffee.
 With such a proliferation in coffee shops, the city of Westminster has limited the number of new coffee shop business licenses.
 In recent times a few have been shut down due to illegal gambling.